Tuesday, January 1, 2013

 Sean Connery's second appearance as Bond and easily his second best.
 For the most part, the movie faithfully follows the novel, with some well-conceived alterations.
 It stands as the best honest-to-god spy thriller of the entire series, with atmosphere reminiscent of a Hitchcock mystery.
-Lotte Lenya as the brutal Russian SMERSH-turned-SPECTRE agent couldn't be more brilliantly repulsive, and Robert Shaw as the assassin Red Grant is very likely the most believably dangerous of all the bad guys ever to menace James Bond.
-John Barry's score works wonderfully to complement the action, though some ill-timed placement of tracks occasionally mars its effectiveness.
+Lotte Lenya as the brutal Russian SMERSH-turned-SPECTRE agent couldn't be more brilliantly repulsive, and Robert Shaw as the assassin Red Grant is very likely the most believable and dangerous of all the bad guys ever to menace James Bond.
+John Barry's score complements the action wonderfully, at least in most instances; a few ill-timed tracks occasionally mar its overall effectiveness.

 #2: On Her Majesty's Secret Service